evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

 <figcaption><h4>BYD Seal AWD</h4></figcaption></figur>

+A head-up display is an standard system that presents speed and other important driver information in front of the driver on the windshield.

 ## Infotainment

-You can choose between two sound systems on the BYD Seal AWD.
-With the Surroundsystem, you get seven speakers with a max system output of  watts.
-With the Premium sound system, you get 12 speakers with a max system output of  watts.
+One type of sound system is available for the BYD Seal AWD.
+With the Dynaudio Performance Audio System, you get 12 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
+Furthermore, the BYD Seal AWD supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The model has 1 USB-C connections as standard.
-The model has 5 USB-A connections as standard.
+The model has 4 USB-C connections as standard.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.